symfony/symfony-docs/contributing/code/bc.rst

 Add custom method parameter                     Not Safe [1]_   Safe Add parameter default value                     Safe            Safe
 ==============================================  ==============  ==============

+If you need to do any of the things marked as "Not Safe" above, feel free to ask us whether the ``@api`` tag can be added on the respective Symfony code.
+For that, simply open a `new ticket on GitHub`_.

 Working on Symfony Code